frederikgram/brainlove/README.md

 # Brainlove
 Backwards compatible Brainfuck extension.
 Currently supports Macros (Functions) using horribly annoying syntax, as to keep with the spirit of brainfuck.

+The interpreter handles both Brainfuck and Brainlove files.
 ## Usage
 ```
 python3 interpreter.py [sourcefile]